IBMStreams/streamsx.documentation/docs/4.1/qse-install-linux.markdown

 ---
 layout: docs
-title:  Installing Streams Quick Start Edition for Linux
+title:  Installing the Streams Quick Start Edition for Linux
 description:  Installation Guide for IBM Streams Quick Start Edition for Linux
 weight:  40
 ---

-# Installing Streams Quick Start Edition (QSE) for Linux
+# Installing the Streams Quick Start Edition for Linux

-The Streams Quick Start Editor can help you get started with Streams quickly, without having to install a Streams cluster environment.
+The Streams Quick Start Edition (QSE) can help you get started with Streams quickly, without having to install a Streams cluster environment.

 {% include download.html%}
 <br>
-This guide takes you through the process of installing and starting the QSE Linux Edition.
+This guide takes you through the process of installing QSE Linux Edition.

 ## Hardware Requirements